ToshioCP/Rake-tutorial-for-beginners-en/sec5.md

 ### A useful example of Rakefile (2), Namespace

-In this section, we will combine Pandoc and Rake to create a PDF file.
+In this section, we will create a PDF file with Pandoc and Rake.
 The namespaces is also explained here.

 #### Pandoc, LaTeX and PDF

 Pandoc is able to convert Markdown to PDF.
-There can be several intermediate file formats to generate PDF files.
+There are several intermediate file formats to generate PDF files.
 LaTeX, ConTeXt, roff ms, and HTML are such formats.

-We will convert Markdown to PDF via LaTeX in the example in this section.
+We'll choose LaTeX as an intermediate file format here.

 ```
 Markdown => LaTeX => PDF
 ```

 PdfLaTeX, XeLaTeX and LuaLaTeX can be used as a LaTeX engine to convert a tex file to PDF.
-LuaLeTeX will be used in this section..
+LuaLeTeX will be used here.

-(Note) Some readers may like engines such as pLaTeX and upLaTeX.
-Pandoc doesn't seem to support them as a PDF creation engine.
-If you want to use those engines, generate a LaTeX document with Pandoc and convert it to PDF with the respective engine.
-Rakefile will be a little more complicated.

 #### Preparation

+Pandoc Markdown has its own extensions from the original Markdown.
+One of the extensions is Metadata.
-Metadata at the beginning of the Markdown configure some information for Pandoc.
+It's written at the beginning of the Markdown text and configures some information for Pandoc.
 They are written in YAML format.
 For more information about YAML, see [Wikipedia](https://en.wikipedia.org/wiki/YAML) or [YAML official page](https://yaml.org/).

 ```
 % Rake tutorial for beginners
-% ToshioCP
+% Toshio CP
-% August 7, 2022
+% August 5, 2022

 ---
 document class: article
+geometry: margin=2.4cm
 toc: true
 numbersections: true
 secnumdepth: 2
+---
 ---
 ```